Soohwan123/Soohwan123/README.md

 - 👋 Hi, I’m Soohwan Kim.
-I'm currently a student in Fanshawe College and doing computer programming course.
+I'm currently a student in University of Guelph and finishing my Bachelor of Computing degree.
 - 👀 I’m interested in full stack developing, A.I engineering and Game developing.
 - 🌱 I’m currently learning C++ , Unreal Engine 5 blueprint/c++, Blender, JS, HTML, JAVA, AWS and Python
 - 💞️ I’m looking for a job on Full stack dev or Backend dev